radar/guides/README.md

 I'm currently in the planning stages of the second guide: "Writing a Rails 3 Engine" which will be a chapter in the book I am co-authoring with [Yehuda Katz](http://yehudakatz.com) called [Rails 3 in Action](http://manning.com/katz) as well as freely available here as a form of promotion for the book.

-## You made a mistake!
+## You made a mistake! / I don't understand!

 Please file an [issue](http://github.com/radar/guides/issues) and I'll see what I can do about it.
+If you don't understand something then I'm Doing It Wrong.

 ## A bit of background